pvcraven/2020-scams/source/phishing_scams/index.rst

 Scammers will try to steal your passwords, Social Security numbers, and account numbers via email and text messages.
 Phishing emails will look like they are from a trusted source, such as a bank or a credit card comapny.
 These emails or texts will contain false information in an attempt to get you to click on a link.
 For example, it may claim that:

 	* There is a problem with your account information
-	* A suspicious log-in attempt
+	* There was a suspicious log-in attempt
-	* Claim that you are eligible for a refund
+	* You are eligible for a refund

 .. figure:: identify-phishing-scam.jpg